jk-oster/obsidian-thought-stream/docs/faq.md

 ## How can I troubleshoot connection problems between Thought Stream and my LLM-Provider?

-## How do I test the latest extension version from Github?
+## How do I test the latest extension version from GitHub?

 ## Is Vault Lens also available for Obsidian Mobile?